bridge2ai/standards-schemas/docs/DataSet.md

 # Class: DataSet

-_Represents a data set produced by a group in the Bridge2AI consortium._
+_Represents a data set by its metadata.
+This may or may not be produced by a group in the Bridge2AI consortium._